Agricultural Lobbyist

 - Educate and inform officials on issues in agriculture and how certain pieces of legislation or regulations could affect the industry

-- Work to help your organization or company develop a policy strategy
+- Work to develop a policy strategy for your organization or company

 - Assist with drafting new legislation